 Our List of Bermuda Classics

 Fairmont Hamilton Princess– This charming hotel is one of the oldest in the Fairmont chain and largest on the island of Bermuda.
 In 1883 Bermuda gained international recognition when Princess Louisa, the daughter of Queen Victoria, visited and called it a place of eternal spring.
 The hotel was named in her honor.
-Perks include the 400 foot verandah overlooking the water, freshwater and saltwater pools, ferry to sister hotel Fairmont Southampton and a happening Friday Happy Hour.
+Perks include the 400 foot verandah overlooking the water, freshwater and saltwater pools.
+A ferry to the sister hotel Fairmont Southampton hosts a very lively happy hour.

 Crystal Caves– Visit the extraordinary natural beauty of the Crystal Caves, and see crystal stalactites and stalagmites in a deep, underground lake.

 Beaches– Take a day and lounge on the pink sand beaches scattered throughout the island.
 If you need a little adventure while at the beach, try out snorkeling, scuba diving and sailing ventures.

 Take a day trip to this historic town.
 A World Heritage Site, it is Bermuda’s first capital and town and has several sites to see such as the old state house (1620), Unfinished Church, The Old Rectory, St. Peter’s, The Tucker House and The Bermuda National Trust Museum.